foundling/blog_posts/midi/midi.md

 "I'm controlling,
 and composing" - Kraftwerk, *Pocket Calculator*

-## PART I: What is MIDI?
+## PART I: MIDI as an architectural tool for composition

-MIDI is short for Musical Instrument Digital Interface, a communication protocol as well as a hardware / software spec  that enables communication between MIDI-enabled digital instruments.
+Many people think that MIDI is the source of the cheesy sounds emanating from that archaic geocities page.
+That is General MIDI, an expansion on MIDI that came later.
+MIDI itself is a communication protocol as well as a hardware / software spec  that enables communication between MIDI-enabled digital instruments.
 With MIDI you can establish a network of instruments that are synced in tempo and that are able to communicate with and control each other in user-programmed ways.

 The data protocol aspect of MIDI provides a standardized message format that can be received and interpreted by any MIDI-enabled instrument.
 For example, by pressing down on a MIDI keyboard's key, one could send a 'note-on' signal along with information about the key pressed, like the key number and velocity of the key press, to its target device (e.g., a computer running Logic), where the sound is produced using these parameters.